Unity Cloud Code

 - Publish the script.
 Select Publish, makes the script available to the game client.
 This is the main mechanism for doing live updates on scripts, which are immediately displayed in the game.

 You can write much of your game logic with Cloud Code.
-However, it might not be obvious how to connect different services together from within scripts or how that would fit in as a game mechanic.
-Explore the Use cases to get a better understanding of how Cloud Code scripts are written and what problems they can solve.
+However, it might not be obvious how to connect different services from within scripts or how doing so would fit in as a game mechanic.
+Explore the Use cases to better understand Cloud Code scripts and what problems they can solve.
 Examples include server time anti-cheat mechanisms, in-game coupons, and daily rewards.